zapabob/ROCm/docs/contribute/building.md

-# Building Documentation
+# Building documentation

-While contributing, one may build the documentation locally on the command-line or rely on Continuous Integration for previewing the resulting HTML pages in a browser.
+While contributing, one may build the documentation locally on the command line or rely on Continuous Integration for previewing the resulting HTML pages in a browser.

-## Pull Request documentation builds
+## Pull request documentation builds

 When opening a PR to the `develop` branch on GitHub, the page corresponding to the PR (`https://github.com/RadeonOpenCompute/ROCm/pull/<pr_number>`) will have